Patient StoriesSpecial delivery: Neonatologist helps welcome baby from 50 miles awayMay 17, 2019

 - Providing opportunities to remember and talk about the person who has died

-- Listening without judgement
+- Listening without judgment

 - Offering reassurance